KenCrest Delaware Birth-to-3 Mission

-KenCrest has been providing services to children and their families in the State of Delaware since 2010.
-We support children from birth to age three and their families in the State of Delaware with a variety of services available in New Castle, Kent, Sussex, New Milford and Newark.
+KenCrest has been providing services to children and their families in the state of Delaware since 2010.
+We support children from birth to age 3 and their families in the state of Delaware with a variety of services available in New Castle, Kent, Sussex, New Milford, and Newark.

 KenCrest demonstrates best practices in the field of Early Intervention and supports a team approach when working with children and their families.
 All services focus on the concerns of the family or caregiver and the daily routines of the child.